akdombrowski/jwt-authn/README.md

 ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key
 ```

-### Changing public key generated with ssh-keygen into PEM format
+### Changing public key generated with ssh-keygen (the above command) into PEM format
 *You need to do this to use it as the public key to verify a signed JWT.
 ```Shell
 ssh-keygen -f jwtRS256.key.pub -e -m pem